l1m-io/l1m/sdk-node/README.md

 # l1m Node SDK

-A simple Node.js SDK for the l1m API, enabling you to extract structured, typed data from text and images using LLMs.
+Node.js SDK for the [l1m API](https://l1m.io), enabling you to extract structured, typed data from text and images using LLMs.

+By default, the [managed l1m](https://l1m.io) service is used, [self-hosting details are available here](https://github.com/inferablehq/l1m/blob/main/local.md).

 ## Installation